Inmessionant/NUSNet-PyTorch/README.md

-## UXNet: A Nested U Structure Model for Accurate and Fast Saliency Detection（PyTorch）
+## UXNet: A Nested U Structure Model for Accurate and Fast Saliency Detection

 ## Update!!!